British Values and the Prevention of Radicalisation

 Understanding Different Faiths and Beliefs

-Wood End Park is lucky enough to be situated in an area that is culturally diverse, therefore we place a great emphasis on celebrating this diversity with the children.
+Wood End Park is situated in an area that is culturally diverse, therefore we place a great emphasis on celebrating this diversity with the children using their personal experiences.
 Throughout the year we have assemblies that reflect the festivals of the different cultures within our school to show we are celebrating alongside.
 Our RE and PSHE teaching reinforce this.
 Each year the children explore a world faith alongside their learning about Christianity (as required by the government).
 By the time they leave us all children have learnt about the beliefs and practices of people of the following world faiths; Islam, Judaism, Sikhism, Hinduism and Buddhism.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 This can also be seen in our summer celebration, ‘Festival of Culture’, were members of our community are invited in to share their talents, knowledge and skills with one another.

 PREVENTING RADICALISATION AND EXTREMISM